Making a laptop stand

 Articulation

-By now, it's probably clear that what makes the stand adjustable is the fact that the screws which fix the legs to the side of the tray are rotating with the legs, and the same is true of the screws fixing the stretchers to the legs.
+You might have guessed that what makes the stand adjustable is the fact that the screws which fix the legs to the side of the tray are rotating with the legs, and the same is true of the screws fixing the stretchers to the legs.
 I knew that this could work because I previously did it when making a collapsible saw horse from some waste lumber.
-I have never seen it done anywhere else, so it's probably unorthodox at best, and might not get a carpenter's approval.
-However, it's simple and it works.
-It may be that the wood is being worn by the movement of the screws, but I've seen no evidence of that to date.
+I have never seen it done anywhere else, so it might be unorthodox, but it works.

 stand - articulation